The Randomized Query Complexity of Finding a Tarski Fixed Point on the Boolean Hypercube: Introduction

-\cref{thm:intro_main} gives a characterization of $\Theta(k)$ for the randomized and deterministic query complexity on the Boolean hypercube $\{0,1\}^k$, since the deterministic path-following method that iteratively applies the function starting from vertex $\vec{0} = (0, \ldots, 0)$ finds a solution within $O(k)$ queries.
+\cref{thm:intro_main} gives a characterization of $\Theta(k)$ for the randomized and deterministic query complexity on the Boolean hypercube $\{0,1\}^k$, and thus the power set lattice, since the deterministic path-following method that iteratively applies the function starting from vertex $\vec{0} = (0, \ldots, 0)$ finds a solution within $O(k)$ queries.
 No lower bound better than $\Omega(1)$ was known for the Boolean hypercube.

 \begin{corollary} The randomized and deterministic query complexity of ${TARSKI}(2,k)$ is $\Theta(k)$. \end{corollary}

 We obtain \cref{thm:intro_main} by designing the following family of monotone functions.